mattt/AnyLanguageModel/README.md

 for model in models {
-    let session = LanguageModelSession(model: model, tools: [WeatherTool()]) let response = try await session.respond(to: "What's the weather in Cupertino?") print(response.text) // "It's sunny and 72°F in Cupertino" }
+    let session = LanguageModelSession(model: model, tools: [WeatherTool()]) let response = try await session.respond(to: "How's the weather in Cupertino?") print(response.text) // "It's sunny and 72°F in Cupertino" }
 ```